mtw/mtw.github.io/Pelican/content/blog/2014-04-15-how-to-compute-normalized-rna-seq-expression-from-multicov-files.rst

 .. role:: doi(link)
   :class: doi

-.. block-default:: Abstract

 Whenever it comes to analyzing RNA-seq experiments, there is a need for comparing expression data at a quantitative level.
 Consider a scenario where samples were taken from different conditions and subjected to Illumina sequencing.
 Whether those samples were multiplexed or sequenced on a single lane each, one generally gets a different number of raw reads from each sample, refelcting experimental and technical biases inherent in the RNA-seq protocols.
 Various measures for normalization of RNA-seq samples have been proposed, the most widely used being RPKM (reads per kilobase per million).
-While RPKM tries to account for different sequencing depth by normalizing by the number of reads sequenced in a specific sample, divided by 10^6, this very step causes a systematic bias, as has been shown here:
+While RPKM tries to account for different sequencing depth by normalizing by the number of reads sequenced in a specific sample, divided by 10^6.
+This very step causes a systematic bias, as has been shown here:

-.. block-info:: Reference

   | :link-flat-strong:`Measurement of mRNA abundance using RNA-seq data: RPKM measure is inconsistent among samples <http://doi.org/10.1007/s12064-012-0162-3>`
   | Günter P. Wagner, Koryu Kin, Vincent J. Lynch
   | *Theory Biosci.* 131, 281-285 (2012) | :doi:`doi:10.1007/s12064-012-0162-3 <https://doi.org/10.1007/s12064-012-0162-3>`

-.. block-info:: Reference

   | :link-flat-strong:`RNA-Seq gene expression estimation with read mapping uncertainty <http://doi.org/10.1093/bioinformatics/btp692>`
   | Bo Li, Victor Ruotti, Ron M. Stewart, James A. Thomson, Colin N. Dewey